-They are also good for studio use for portraits for the same reason longer focal lengths like 180 ml macro are also available for more extreme requirements.
+They are also suitable for studio use for portraits for the same reason longer focal lengths like 180 ml macro are also available for more extreme requirements.
 But more common is the 60 mil.
 These lenses tend to be a little bit cheaper.
-They are useful for the things like flowers, stamps, and coin photography.
+They are helpful for things like flowers, stamps, and coin photography.

-60 mil comes up a close to hundred mils on an APS-C or DX body like the Canon 50d, so it can be particularly helpful if you’re just getting started as it’s so flexible.
+60 mil comes up a close to hundred miles on an APS-C or DX body like the Canon 50d, so it can be beneficial if you’re getting started as it’s pretty flexible.
 You can also use Altura flash for canon for more details and some fantastic night clicks.

 Both Nikon and Canon keep adding to their range of micro and macro lenses; for example, Nikon has their 40 millimeter Micro DX bodies, and third-party manufacturers like Sigma have more affordable variants for standard focal lengths.
 So, choose as per your need, comfort, and convenience.